Glitch analysis and asteroseismic modelling of subgiant $\mu$ Herculis: confirming and interpreting the $\Gamma_1$ peak as the helium glitch: Conclusions

 We found a consistent mass and radius of $\mu$ Herculis from the two approaches, Fit1 and Fit2, which were also in good agreement with the G17 modelling results based on the initial release of seismic data.
 Interestingly, our age from Fit1, $8.8_{-0.4}^{+0.6}$ Gyr, was significantly higher than that found in G17, $7.8_{-0.4}^{+0.3}$ Gyr.
 Furthermore, the inferred helium abundance was (sub)solar despite the significantly supersolar metallicity observed for $\mu$ Herculis.

 When the helium glitch parameters were included as additional constraints (i.e., using the approach Fit2), the inferred age decreased to $8.4_{-0.1}^{+0.4}$ Gyr; however, it remained significantly higher than the value reported by G17.
-As expected, the inferred helium abundances increased to $Y_s = 0.242_{-0.021}^{+0.006}$ and $Y_i = 0.290_{-0.028}^{+0.004}$ due to the inclusion of helium glitch constraints.
-Based on these results, we recommend inferences based on Fit2.
+The difference in the inferred age could potentially arise broadly due to three factors: (1) differences in the observed frequencies, (2) variations in the input physics adopted in the stellar model grid calculations, and (3) differences in the specific modelling approaches employed.
+As expected for a super-solar metallicity star, $\mu$ Herculis, the inferred helium abundances increased to (super)solar values, $Y_s = 0.242_{-0.021}^{+0.006}$ and $Y_i = 0.290_{-0.028}^{+0.004}$, after the inclusion of the helium glitch constraints.
+For this reason, we recommend inferences based on Fit2.

 We found a discrepancy exceeding 3$\sigma$ between the observed acoustic width and the corresponding model-predicted value.
 Additionally, a marginal difference of approximately 2$\sigma$ was observed between the model and observed values of the acoustic depth.
 To test whether these discrepancies arise due to our inappropriate choices of the input physics used in the calculations of stellar models, we computed several small grids with a different solar metallicity mixture (GS98), equation of state (FreeEOS), and including convective-core overshoot.
-The discrepancy between the observed and model acoustic width persists, suggesting a potential shortcoming in the stellar evolution models.
-However, the use of the GS98 mixture appears to improve the agreement between the observed and model acoustic depth.
+The discrepancy between the observed and model acoustic widths persists, suggesting a potential shortcoming in the stellar evolution models.
+However, the use of the GS98 mixture (instead of the lower metallicity solar mixture AGS09) appears to improve the agreement between the observed and model acoustic depths, although a conclusive confirmation of this would require a more detailed analysis.